sylikc/jpegview/current/readme.txt

 - Lossless crop
 - Display of JPEG comments (EXIF user comment, EXIF image description, JPEG COM marker, in this order) Use INI file setting ShowJPEGComments to disable display of comments
+- Set modification time to EXIF time for all files in folder

+[1.0.22.1]
+Bugs fixed:
+- Fixed crash on startup when ShowFullScreen=true in INI file New features:
 - Swedish translation (thanks to Åke)

 [1.0.22]